 Original articles must, in addition to an abstract, include as part of the text a key messages box.
 This should contain three or four bullet points of no more than 25 words each, highlighting the main features of, and lessons from, the paper.
 For an example of a key messages box, please view the PDF file of an article given below.

 In the case of articles we are sometimes able to publish online only supplementary material, but the version for the print issue must be self-contained.

 The vast majority of articles fit comfortably within our word limits.
-However it is sometimes appropriate to provide a small amount of additional Supplementary Material which may be published Web Only.
-Examples may include, questionnaires, additional data tables, additional references or detailed aspects of laboratory methods which would be of interest only to a specialist.
-Any Supplementary Material must be uploaded as a Supplementary File for Review and should be clearly referenced in the body of the paper to e.g. Web reference 1, Appendix 2.
-The publication of Supplementary Material is at the discretion of the Editor in Chief and should not be considered a substitute for presenting a clear, complete manuscript within the word limit.
+However it is sometimes appropriate to provide supplementary material which may be published Web Only.
+Examples may include questionnaires, additional data tables, additional references or detailed aspects of laboratory methods which would be of interest only to a specialist.
+Any supplementary material must be uploaded as a Supplementary File for Review and should be clearly referenced in the body of the paper to e.g. Web reference 1, Appendix 2.
+The publication of supplementary material is at the discretion of the Editor in Chief and should not be considered a substitute for presenting a clear, complete manuscript within the word limit.

 Quality improvement reports need to provide all the information a reader needs to assess the applicability of the quality intervention in another setting.
 For these, we generally recommend the SQUIRE guidelines.

 Observational studies should generally follow the STROBE guidance.
 The results section should begin with the primary outcome measure, and give the results with 95% confidence intervals.
 Statistics should include, at the very least:

 For a cohort study:

 - Absolute event rates over time (e.g. 10 years) among exposed and non-exposed groups;